leosip/SessionRedisDemo/README.md

 # SessionRedisDemo
 An MVC .NET 8 demo application with cache distributed by Redis or memory, according to the desired environment.
-As a demonstration, Data Protection Keys are stored in Redis or local file (volume).
+As demonstration, Data Protection Keys are stored in Redis or local file (volume) on containers setup.

 ## Run the application